Meatballs Are Better Without the Meat

 This comes straight from the mouth of a meat eater, but sometimes a change can be really nice.
 This is one of those times.

-While most meatballs can make you feel weighted down and blah, these vegetarian meatballs (veggieballs?) are nice and light but still have plenty of flavor.
+While most meatballs can make you feel weighted down and blah, these meatless meatballs (veggieballs?) are nice and light but still have plenty of flavor.

 They were completely delicious and vastly better than I was expecting.